 Project Magnampy 2

-A holistic project working in two rural communities to support people’s livelihoods, reduce pressure on protected forests and consolidate health improvements.
+A holistic project which worked in two rural communities to support people’s livelihoods, reduce pressure on protected forests and consolidate health improvements.

 - Date: 2013 - 2015

 - Target population: the whole population of Beandry and Mananara II rural communities, Anosy Region, southeast Madagascar